hanhainebula/Nexus/examples/text_retrieval/README.md

     eval $cmd
     ```

-3. Multi-level-training
+3. Multi-Node-training

-    We Use accelerate to train models on multi-workers.
+    We Use accelerate to train models on multi-nodes.

-    1. Generate accelerate config file
+    1. Generate accelerate config file.
     ```bash
     accelerate config --config_file accelerate_config.json
     ```

+    2. Run above accelerate scrpits in each Node respectively.

 Detailed scripts are in ./training